Introduction: How to Build a 1.1 Million Volt Tesla Coil! : 19 Steps (with Many Pictures)

 NSTs have shunts that will limit the current if the output is shorted.

-The low voltage side should be wired through a line filter which is connected to the house or building mains.
+The low voltage side should be wired through a line filter (see Step 10) which is connected to the house or building mains.

-A PFC cap (see Step 11) should be wired across the input terminals, but the NST can run without one.
+A PFC cap (see Step 11) should be wired in parallel across the input terminals, but the NST can run without one.
+This is shown in Fig. 11b.

 Step 5: Primary Capacitors (MMC - Multi Mini Capacitors)

 Be sure to wire bleeder resistors across each capacitor to dissipate the charge once the NST is shut off so there is no dangerous charge.
-Without these resistors, the charge will remain for months.
+Without these resistors, the charge will theoretically remain forever.

 Check all resistors and connections using a multimeter.